dkiss-THMC/MAGMA_PT/README.md

 julia> include("MAGMA_2D_PT_VEPCoolingPlasticIntrusion.jl")
 ```

-The visualization included here serves monitoring reasons only, the output data contained in the `.mat` files can be post-processed in Matlab.
+The visualization included here serves monitoring purposes only, the output data contained in the `.mat` files can be post-processed in Matlab.

 In the current version of `MAGMA_2D_PT_VEPCoolingPlasticIntrusion.jl`, plastic yielding can be switched off by choosing a very large value for `Cm_R` (e.g. 1e9 Pa).
 An inviscid solution can be obtained by increasing `Adis_R` (e.g. 1 Pa s).
 Constant viscosity can be enabled by replacing the `compute_eta!()` kernels by the `const_eta!()` and `const_etac!()`.
 Constant viscosity in the matrix and in the inclusion can be defined by `eta_const_R` and `eta_inc_R`.